 That legal conclusion, shared by the Fourth Circuit, is at odds with the view of six other federal Courts of Appeals, and that conflict was the basis of the petition for writ of certiorari that Skinner filed with the Supreme Court in February as Skinner v.
 Switzer, No. 09-9000.

 Following the Supreme Court decision, the case was remanded to the U.S. Court of Appeals for the 5th Circuit and then remanded to the U.S. District Court - Northern District of Texas.
 During this same time the state court case continued and the state withdrew its objection to DNA testing.
-As such, Skinner filed a motion to dismiss the federal case and it was granted.
-The case is currently before the state district court and DNA testing is ongoing.
-Arguments regarding the DNA evidence were held in Gray County District Court in front of Judge Steven Emmert in February, 2014.
+As such, Skinner filed a motion to dismiss the federal case and it was granted, so he is proceeding on the state case alone.
+Skinner is currently held in a death row unit for the Texas Department of Criminal Justice in Livingston, Texas.

 Attorneys for Petitioner (Party name: Henry W. Skinner)